mysteryx93/garuda-linux-guide/README.md

 - Consult [ArchWiki](https://wiki.archlinux.org/)
 - Search Garuda-related problem
 - Search Manjaro/Arch/Endeavour-related problem
-- Try botting with the default kernel
+- Try booting with the default kernel
 - You can use the boot menu to revert to pre-update state until an issue is fixed upstream
+- Chat GPT can be good at answering Linux-related questions, are isn't hostile to newbie repetitive questions

 [Community Support](https://forum.garudalinux.org/)